 Fortunately, smarter minds at the Appellate Division disagreed and stated, “…the condition of one’s body is not the type of evidence that is subject to a spoliation analysis.”

 The Appellate Division stated this is what the defense lawyer wanted,

 “After completing the ME [Medical Exam], defendant moved to dismiss plaintiff’s complaint, pursuant to CPLR 3126, claiming that plaintiff’s surgery resulted in the spoliation of critical evidence, and alternatively, sought an order issuing spoliation sanctions for plaintiff’s failure to appear for an ME and intentional destruction of evidence.
 Defendant argued that plaintiff was obligated to preserve the condition of her spine as it was evidence and the surgery “drastically” altered the spine’s condition thereby prejudicing defendant.
 Further, defendant stated that because there was nothing submitted by plaintiff suggesting that the surgery was urgent, her pre-ME discectomy amounted to willful alteration of evidence.”

 In the personal injury case of Jekeya Gilliam, she was struck by a part of the bathroom ceiling when it fell on her in her Bronx apartment.
-The falling ceiling injured her lumbar spine causing lower back pain and her personal injury lawyer in the Bronx filed a lawsuit against the building owner and landlord in New York Supreme Court in The Bronx.
+The falling ceiling injured her lumbar spine causing lower back pain and her personal injury lawyer in The Bronx filed a lawsuit against the building owner and landlord in New York Supreme Court for Bronx County.

 What is an IME, ME, or DME?

 Defense lawyers and insurance companies call their exams an IME for “Independent” Medical Exam, ostensibly, to be misleading.

 Ostensibly misled, the New York Supreme Court incorrectly called the exam an “Independent” Medical Examination.

 The Appellate Division correctly called the exam simply an ME for Medical Examination.